metrics-lab/surface-deep-learning-tutorial/README.md

 a.
 CIFTI separation

-First, we separate the CIFTI files into individual cortical metrics for the left and right hemispheres.
+First, we separate the CIFTI files in the format `dscalar.nii` into individual cortical metrics for the left and right hemispheres.
 This is done using the workbench command `-cifti-separate`.
 Each metric (e.g., cortical thickness, curvature, MyelinMap_BC, sulcal depth) is saved as a `.shape.gii` file.

 ```
 wb_command -cifti-separate ${path_to_data}/${subjid}.corrThickness.32k_fs_LR.dscalar.nii COLUMN -metric CORTEX_LEFT ${output_folder_separate}/${subjid}.corrThickness.32k_fs_LR.L.shape.gii